Perry Farrell: 1992–1999: Porno for Pyros, solo music and Jane's Addiction reunion

-2000–2008: Jane's Addiction new music & Satellite Party
+2000–2008: Jane's Addiction new music and Satellite Party

 In 2001, he released his debut solo album, Song Yet to Be Sung, with lyrics inspired by Kabbalah.
 Farrell again toured with Jane's Addiction later that year.
 He has been credited with changing the fortunes of the Coachella Valley Music and Arts Festival, after performing in 2001.
 Coachella's first year in 1999 was considered a disaster, which led to the event not being held in 2000.
 In 2001, a decision was made to organize the festival again, but just a few months before the festival was set to occur, there was still no headlining group.
 Farrell, who was friends with the festival organizers, decided to reunite Jane's Addiction for the 2001 event, which helped draw large crowds and allowed the festival to yield a profit (which was not the case in 1999).
 This began a Coachella tradition of reuniting at least one major act each year.

 In 2003, Jane's Addiction released an album, Strays.
 It quickly became one of their best selling records and was certified Gold in the USA and Silver in UK.
 They toured extensively in North America and Europe, brought back Lollapalooza for the first time since 1997, as well as performing at the Big Day Out festivals in Australia and New Zealand.
 Internal struggles saw the band split up again in early 2004.
 A "best of" release following the breakup of this incarnation of the band was released in 2006, titled Up from the Catacombs.

-Farrell formed a new band/theatrical entity entitled the Satellite Party.
+Farrell formed a new band/theatrical entity entitled Satellite Party.
 Satellite Party is a concept album and is the story of a fictional band of musicians called the Solutionists who are trying to change the world.
 Farrell conceived the project with his wife Etty Lau Farrell.
 Etty sings and plays her part on the record as well as the live stage shows.
 Satellite Party made its debut in Los Angeles at The Key Club on July 18, 2005, followed by a performance at Lollapalooza 2005, held in Grant Park in downtown Chicago on July 24, 2005.